Our Community Market

 Crystal Palace Food Market is a Crystal Palace Transition Town project.
-It is a community not-for-profit market, managed by Karen Jones and Laura Marchant-Short, who run the market with the help of a dedicated small team and lots of local volunteers.
+It is a community not-for-profit market, managed by Karen Jones and Laura Marchant-Short.

-Any profits made are used to support Patchwork Farm, Crystal Palace Transition Town, small local businesses and charities.
+Any profits made are used to support Crystal Palace Transition Town, small local businesses and charities.

 Our aim is to create community resilience through…